Home > 8 Series > DIY Procedures > Bluetooth Integration

 CD43 radio displays "Phone"

 Features not supported with this approach versus full factory integration are: display features (caller ID and phone book scrolling), phone charging, and signal reception (must rely on phone unaided by external car antenna).
-Therefore, unless voice dialing, keep your phone handy to select phone numbers and place calls.
-Also, this set-up is not suitable for audio streaming with a smart phone (it's optimized for voice only).

 Too Cool: A multifunction wheel in your 8-series with the Parrot/Connects2 system!